mirtalc/adopt-me-front/README.md

 ## Deployment

 Deployment is still in very early stages.
 For now, these are the instructions in order to launch an updated Docker container with our frontend application.
+We have used an NGINX image for the web server, as suggested [here](https://vuejs.org/v2/cookbook/dockerize-vuejs-app.html#Real-World-Example).

 ### Build Docker image